 Smart fabrics also use biotechnology.
 The fashion designer, entrepreneur and American researcher Suzanne Lee bets on microbial materials as the future of the industry in the medium and long term.
 Microbial materials are fabrics produced from the action of bacteria.

-It works like this: when bacteria are fed and generate energy to live, some species of bacteria produce chains of molecules that can be used to make fabrics.
+It works like this: when bacteria is fed they generate energy to live, some species of bacteria produce chains of molecules that can be used to make fabrics.
 In the entrepreneur's view, this process will allow consumers to grow their own clothing at home or in small local 'factories'.

 Lee's work resulted in BioCouture consulting and in the annual BioFabricate meeting, which brings together design, biology and technology experts.
 In addition, she develops different types of biomanufactured materials with the work of microscopic organisms at Modern Meadow, so that materials of animal origin, such as leather, can be completely replaced.